RossComputerGuy/RDE/README.md

 # RDE

 The official Ross Desktop Environment.
+A lightweight desktop environment for Linux.

 # Installing